-At the Law Offices of Christopher Campbell we understand how stressful moving your home and family can be, especially after dealing with the foreclosure process.
-So we have compiled some information that may make the process of moving a little easier for you.
+At the Law Offices of Christopher Campbell, we understand how stressful moving your home and family can be.
+So we have compiled some information that may make the process of moving after a foreclosure a little easier for you.

 How Long Until I Have to Move?